0x3333/scene_sequencer/README.md

 - Cycle through scenes in a predetermined sequence
 - Track position for multiple independent sequences
-- Jump to a final scene if activated after a specified delay
+- Jump to a final scene if activated after a specified timeout
+- If after the timeout the current state of lights matches the last scene state, go to first automatically.

 ## Installation